followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/title/subtitle/subtitle.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the widget subtitle.
+Configures the widget's subtitle.
 <!--/shortDescription-->

 <!--fullDescription-->
-Use this property to set the text to be displayed below the widget title.
-If you need to specify the subtitle's font, assign an object to the **subtitle** property with the **font** field specified.
-In this instance, set the subtitle text to the **text** property.
+If you need to specify the subtitle's text only, assign it directly to this option.
+Otherwise, set this option to an object with the **text** and other fields specified.
 <!--/fullDescription-->